UM-Driverless/Deteccion_conos/README.md

     cd ~/Deteccion_conos
     pip install -r requirements.txt
     ```
+    The requirements file should be installed with conda to prevent compatibility problems, but many packages are not available in conda.
 - [OPTIONAL] If you want to modify the weights, include the [weights folder](https://urjc-my.sharepoint.com/:f:/r/personal/r_jimenezm_2017_alumnos_urjc_es/Documents/formula/formula%2022-23/SOFTWARE/FILES/yolov5_models?csf=1&web=1&e=nILHR5) in: `"yolov5/weights"`
 - ZED Camera Installation
     1. Download the SDK according to desired CUDA version and system (Ubuntu, Nvidia jetson xavier jetpack, ...)